Movima language

-Movima is a language that is spoken by about 1,400 (nearly half) of the Movima, a group of Native Americans that resides in the Llanos de Moxos region of the Bolivian Amazon, in northeastern Bolivia.
+Movima (Chosineɬ di' mowi:maj) is a language that is spoken by about 1,400 (nearly half) of the Movima, a group of Indigenous people of the Llanos de Moxos region of the Bolivian Amazon, in northeastern Bolivia.
 It is considered a language isolate, as it has not been proven to be related to any other language.

 Locations

 Movima is spoken in the locations of 18 de Noviembre, 20 de Enero, Bella Flor, Buen Día, Carmen de Iruyañez, Carnavales, Ipimo, Miraflores, Navidad, San Lorenzo, and the town of Santa Ana del Yacuma.
 The Movima community reported that there are approximately 500 adult speakers as of 2012.